 Taekkyon is a martial art which is known for kicking & tripping the opponent over.
 Its fast high and low kicks are different to other martial arts.

 There are also techniques used to block and trap the arms and legs of an opponent whom attempts to puch or kick.

 In summation, Taekkyon is specialised in foot sweeps, leg hooking, tripping, low and high multiple kicks, and throwing.
 That is why Taekkyon was considered unique more than one century ago and was described as, "The one hundred amazing flying leg techniques - 百技神通飛脚術".

 Taekkyon is a traditional Korean martial art, which in 2011 was recognised by Unesco, of the United Nations, as an intangible cultural assest worth protecting.

-Below are the main techniques which Taekkyon employs
+Below are the main techniques of the Taekkyon martial art.

 Feet / Stance